EpsilonSolutions/netscaler-command-reference/docs/dos/dos-policy/dos-policy.md

 ##add dos policy

 Adds a DoS protection policy to the appliance.Note: To apply DoS protection to a service, bind the DoS policy to the service by using the bind service command.
+NOTE: This command is deprecated.HTTP DOS protection feature has been deprecated in favour of AppQoE

 ##Synopsys

-add dos policy &lt;name> -qDepth &lt;positive_integer> [-cltDetectRate &lt;positive_integer>]

 ##Arguments